Lumiwarum/University-access-system/README.md

 4. Guest example
 5. Admins features
 6. special information
+7. examples with special access to the room
+8. emergency situation example

 In guest example I show how admins can provide new level of access to specific person.